skttl/konstrukt-documentation/api/collection-editors.md

 ---
-description: Configuring the editor of a collection in Konstrukt, the fluent administration panel builder for Umbraco.
+description: Configuring the editor of a collection in Konstrukt, the fluent back office UI builder for Umbraco.
 ---

 # Editors